THE BOERNE HILL COUNTRY MILE EXPERIENCE IS NOT TO BE MISSED.

-The Kendall County Historic Jail built in 1887 had been sitting there for years until two friends saw the value in its history and decided it needed to come back to life.
-Long story short, they pulled together their resources and restored the place, which is now The Old Jail Museum.
-If you like history, don’t pass up a chance to see it in Boerne.
-As of now, it’s opened for tours on Saturdays.
+The Kendall County Historic Jail was built in 1887 and had been sitting there for years until two friends saw the value in its history and decided it needed to come back to life.
+They pulled together their resources and restored the place, which is now The Old Jail Museum.
+Don’t pass up a chance to see it in Boerne if you like history.
+As of now, it’s open for tours on Saturdays.

 WINERIES NEAR BOERNE, TEXAS

 Grab the gang and head out to two of the wineries that I went to.
 Along the way, you can marvel at the scenery of the Hill Country, and maybe you’ll find a new favorite wine.
 Saint Tryphon Farm & Vineyard is a great winery to start your tour.
 You’ll enjoy all Texas wines here and their new facility.
 Then, take a 3-minute drive to Sister Creek Vineyards in Sisterdale (photo above), where you can enjoy the gorgeous surroundings and see the historic cotton gin that now houses their winery.

 There’s no shortage of breweries on the Hill Country Mile.
 If you’re going for the beer, you’re in luck.
 Cibolo Creek Brewing Co. has an indoor-outdoor casual atmosphere, handcrafted house beers, and a farm-to-table menu.
 Tusculum Brewing Co. is another brewery on Main Street that’s worth trying out and listening to live music.

 I had the best lunch at Klein Smokehaus.
 It’s been the town’s favorite butcher shop since 1950 and a great place to grab lunch on the go.
 Their menu is full of meats and mouth-watering sides to make your meal complete.
 If you’re deciding on either brisket or smoked turkey …well, you really need to try the turkey – it’s the best I’ve ever had!